Back to all posts

 Sideloading Techniques: Advancing the BYOR Tradecraft

-Advancing the BYOR Tradecraft:
+Advancing the BYOR Tradecraft

 BYOR offers unique advantages in sideloading.
 Some innovative techniques to enhance outcomes include:

-• There is a potential for Direct Downloads via Google Chrome(and browsers alike) even without implementing containerization to remove MOTW for payloads.
-Though a topic that needs its own further discussion, it broadens the attack vector from what we've seen in our R&D. (I guess we will talk about this someday in another blog).
-Here's a small gist: a strategic approach can be taken where a user clicks a link which subsequently drops two files:
+• There is potential for direct downloads via Google Chrome (and similar browsers) even without containerization to remove MOTW for payloads.
+Though this needs its own discussion, it broadens the attack vector beyond what we've shown in our R&D. (We will likely talk about this in another blog.)
+Here's a small gist: a strategic approach where a user clicks a link which subsequently drops two files:

 • A VBS file tasked with calling the Havoc command and control (C2).

-Merging Techniques Using the OCA Framework:
+Merging Techniques Using the OCA Framework

 BYOR"